gaelrenoux/tranzactio/README.md

 libraryDependencies += "io.github.gaelrenoux" %% "tranzactio" % TranzactIOVersion
 ```

-In addition, you will need to declare the database access lbrary you are using.
-For instance with Doobie:
+In addition, you will need to declare the database access library you are using.
+For instance, with Doobie:
 ```sbt
 libraryDependencies += "org.tpolecat" %% "doobie-core" % DoobieVersion
 ```